coq/platform/doc/README~8.13~2021.02.md

 plan to use these packages.

 **Note on license information:**
-The license information given below is obtianed from opam.
+The license information given below is obtained from opam.
 The Coq Platform team does no double check this information.

 **Note on multiple licenses:**